David-Maisonave/Axter-Stash/plugins/ChangeFileMonitor/README.md

 That's it!!!

 ### Options
-- Main options are accessible in the GUI via Settings->Plugins->Plugins->[ChangeFileMonitor].
+- All options are accessible in the GUI via Settings->Plugins->Plugins->[ChangeFileMonitor].
-- Advanced options are avialable in the **changefilemonitor_settings.py** file.
-After making changes, go to http://localhost:9999/settings?tab=plugins, and click [Reload Plugins].